A new music charity for Cornwall... get on board !

 Things changed for everyone in March 2020 with the arrival of the COVID pandemic and the beginning of several lock-downs until early 2021.
 This was a traumatic and distressing time for everyone, but for vulnerable people, or those with a disability, the impact was far greater, and the after affects long lasting.
 As a result, we decided that now was the right time to launch Bandwagon.

-As a registered charity we will be able to dramatically increase the number of people we can help across the whole of Cornwall.
-A unique aspect of our charity will be the fact that our services will be mobile, taking music to the people who need us, eventually we hope, in a purpose built bus fitted with music equipment and instruments, but initially hiring village halls and offering sessions at existing day centres.
+As a registered charity we can now dramatically increase the number of people we help across the whole of Cornwall.
+A unique aspect of our charity is the fact that our services are mobile, taking music to the people who need us by hiring village halls or community centres and offering sessions at existing day centres or residential homes.

 ‘Sound Safari’